Sabyinyo Silverback Lodge: Our full report

 Sabyinyo Silverback Lodge is situated in the foothills of the volcanic Virunga Mountains in north-western ......
 Rwanda, on the edge of the Parc National des Volcans – known in English as the Volcanoes National Park.
 It is built at an altitude of 2,515m, with spectacular views of the surrounding volcanoes, mountains and countryside.
 The lodge is just a 20-minute drive from the national park headquarters, and is one of the more luxurious lodges in the area.

-Sabyinyo Silverback is the sister camp to the well-known Governors’ Camp in Kenya's Maasai Mara, although it is technically owned by the community trust, SACOLA.
-It is named after one of the extinct volcanoes in the Virunga range (‘sabyinyo’ being derived from the Kinyarwanda word iryinyo, meaning ‘tooth’), and sits in the foothills of its namesake volcano and counterparts.
+Sabyinyo Silverback is the sister camp to the well-known Governors’ Camp in Kenya's Maasai Mara, although it is technically owned by the Sabyinyo Community Livelihood Association (SACOLA).
+The name 'Sabyinyo' (derived from the Kinyarwanda word iryinyo, meaning ‘tooth’) is one of the extinct volcanoes in the Virunga range, and the lodge sits in the foothills of its namesake volcano and counterparts.

 Set in beautiful, and vast, landscaped gardens, the lodge’s buildings are made from local stone, with terracotta roof tiles, reminiscent of an English country home, but blending in well with the local surroundings.
 The gardens are well-maintained, and include a garden of calla lilies: Sabyinyo Lodge grows its own flowers to stock the large vases found throughout the rooms.